-Cyber-crime is an issue which impacts the lives of many Australians.
+Cybercrime is an issue that impacts the lives of many Australians.
 It is referred to as any criminal activity which is targeting users by technology such as a computer or a device connected to the internet.
 With more and more people connecting to the internet every day the threat of Cyber-crime is increasing.

 Common forms of cybercrime include: